 Visit Wales, a country known for its gorgeous coastline, mountainous national parks, and unique Celtic culture.
-This one week itinerary from a local will give you a the perfect rundown of what to do in this country that sits in the Southwest of Great Britain.
+This one-week itinerary from a local will give you a perfect rundown of the things to do Wales, a country that sits in the Southwest of Great Britain.

 Growing up in South Wales, I never thought much about tourism or sightseeing within my own country.
-It was only when I left that I realized how much there is to explore in the small, often forgotten nation of Wales.
+It was only when I left that I realized that there are many things to do in Wales.

 As part of the United Kingdom, Wales shares a lot with its neighbors (England, Scotland and Northern Ireland) such as currency, humor, and customs.
 As well, the Welsh people have their own set of identities.
 This includes our own language (Welsh), and over 4000 years of history and traditions.

 Most people who visit the UK head straight to London.
 However, if you’re looking for an off the beaten path destination, I think Wales is a great place to explore.
 A visit to Wales usually requires no less than two weeks to cover the whole country.
 For this 1 week Wales itinerary, I’m going to detail the Southern and Western parts of the country.
 If you’ve additional time, I’ve also some suggestions to extend the one week trip!

 Here are a few extra things to make your a week in Wales easier!

 Find affordable flights on Kiwi, a booking site that mixes and matches flights from different airlines to find the best/most economic route (Kiwi offers a money-back guarantee if you miss a connection).

 For days 1-4, use Cardiff, the capital city as the base to explore surrounding areas.
 After this, make your way toward West Wales for the remainer of the week.